Southern Illinois Salukis football: History

 The first official season of Southern Illinois football took place in 1913.
 Their first game was a win against Anna High School.

 In 1983, the Salukis began the year ranked 8th in the NCAA Division I-AA rankings.
-They finished the regular season ranked #1 with a record of 10–1.
+They finished the regular season ranked No. 1 with a record of 10–1.
 In their three playoff games, they outscored their opponents by an average of 23 points.
-They defeated Western Carolina 43–7 in the National Championship Game to finish the year with a record of 13–1 and to be crowned national champtions.
+They defeated Western Carolina 43–7 in the National Championship Game to finish the year with a record of 13–1 and to be crowned national champions.

 In 2006, the Salukis defeated Indiana University in Bloomington, Indiana, 35–28, becoming the first Missouri Valley Football Conference (MVFC) school to win against a Big Ten Conference member.
 In 2007, the Salukis were victorious against Northern Illinois University.
 This marked the second consecutive year that SIU had beaten an FBS program.

 In the 2000s, SIU set then-MVFC records with 99 consecutive weeks ranked in the top-25 and 14-straight MVFC wins.